 But it’s the wildlife that makes the Galápagos Islands so special; both the land and sea teem with fascinating species.
 You can see colonies of sea lions, pelicans, and flamingos; admire iguanas and giant tortoises; and spot albatrosses, bats, and owls in the skies.
 The deep blue water is also home to sharks, whales, seals, penguins, and rays.

 Because most Galápagos tours kick off in Ecuador’s capital, Quito, you’ll also get the chance to explore a vibrant Ecuadorian city.
 Located in the dramatic Andes mountains, Quito is another South American city with a UNESCO World Heritage Site Old Town.
-You can stroll the lively streets, admiring the grand colonial buildings and sampling the delicious local chocolate.
+You can stroll the lively streets, admiring the grand colonial buildings and sampling delicious local chocolate.

 3. Easter Island, Chile

-Cast adrift in the vastness of the South Pacific Ocean, Easter Island is one of the most remote areas on the planet, and few travellers ever venture here.
-So, it’s unrivalled if you’re looking to go off the beaten track.
+Few places in the world are more shrouded in mystery than Easter Island, which is located more than 2,300 miles off the coast of Chile.
+Cast adrift in the vastness of the South Pacific Ocean, Easter Island is one of the planet’s most remote areas, and few travellers ever venture here.
+So, it’s unrivalled if you’re looking to go off-the-beaten-track.

 Easter Island’s landscape is mesmerising and feels like a world unto itself.
 You can visit the sacred site of Orongo, which is dramatically situated 300 metres above Rano Kau – the island’s largest crater lake, with the cobalt-blue ocean crashing beneath.